 - Business bank account integration.
 Deskera allows you to integrate your business bank accounts with the software directly in order to track payments and expenses automatically, making bank reconciliation as easy as it can get.

 - Create invoices with a single click.
-You can create professional invoices using one of the 20+ premade templates.
+You can use Deskera to create professional invoices using one of the 20+ premade templates.
 You can then customize it by adding your business information, logo, and brand colors, and then send it to your client with just the click of a button.

 - Late payment reminders.
 And if the clients delay payments?
 Sending a reminder will take you less than 10 seconds.
 This way, you’ll make sure to get paid on time, every time.